pop-os/python-apt/doc/source/coding.rst

     If you plan to work on python-apt for a longer time, it may be a good idea to publish your branch somewhere.
 Alioth (http://alioth.debian.org) and Launchpad (https://launchpad.net) provide bzr hosting.
 You can also use any webspace with ftp or sftp connection (for the upload).
+Then you do not need to send *merge directives*, but you can point to your branch instead.

 Documentation updates